siordache-forks/demoModule/README.md

 For each customer, we store its specific resources and configuration files in a subdirectory of the `config` directory.
 The name of the subdirectory is given by the `customerId`.
 In our example, we consider three customers: Amazon, Facebook, and Google, where the `customerId` is the customer name in lowercase.

-The customized executables display the customer logo and a greeting.
+The bespoke executables display the customer logo and a greeting.
 The greeting message is provided by a DLL available in the `dll` directory.
 The color of the greeting message is configured in the `customer.properties` file available in each customer-specific subdirectory.

 customerId: amazon |customerId: facebook | customerId: google
 -------------------|---------------------|-------------------